ArtTechnologies-User/adtc-2026-submission-template/README.md

 Your technical writeup.
 Judges and the LLM-based audit system will read this to understand your submission.
 Cover:

 1. **Problem** — What problem are you solving?
 Who is the target user in an African context?
+WAEC Tutor addresses the challenge of exam preparation for West African students who often lack reliable internet access or cannot afford expensive devices.
+The target users are secondary school students in Nigeria and across West Africa preparing for WAEC exams.
+The tool provides offline tutoring, practice quizzes, and explanations in core subjects, helping bridge the digital divide in education.

 2. **Design Decisions** — What model did you start from?
 Why that quantization level?
 What alternatives did you evaluate?
+1. Base model: Started from LLaMA‑2 7B Chat because it balances capability with feasibility on mid‑range laptops.

+2. Quantization: Used GGUF Q4_K_M quantization to reduce memory footprint while keeping answer quality acceptable.

+3. Alternatives evaluated:

+    Q2_K and Q3_K quantizations (smaller, faster, but weaker accuracy).

+    Larger models (13B+) were tested but exceeded RAM limits on 8 GB laptops.

+4. Final choice: Q4_K_M offered the best trade‑off between speed, accuracy, and memory usage for the ADTC standard laptop.

 3. **Constraints** — What hardware, connectivity, or data constraints shaped your approach?
+    Hardware: Must run on ADTC standard laptops (Intel i5/Ryzen 5, 8 GB RAM, integrated graphics, 256 GB SSD).

+    Connectivity: Designed for offline use — no internet required once the model is downloaded.

+    Data: Limited storage and RAM shaped the choice of quantization and model size.

+    Accessibility: Must remain affordable and usable in low‑resource school environments.
 4. **Benchmarks** — What inference speed and memory numbers did you observe on your development machine?
+    On a test machine (Intel Core i5‑1135G7, 8 GB RAM, Ubuntu 22.04):

+    Model load time: ~15 seconds.

+    Inference speed: ~12–15 tokens/sec for Q4_K_M.

+    Memory usage: ~4.5 GB RAM during inference.

+    Disk space: Model file size ~2.8 GB.

+These benchmarks confirm that WAEC Tutor runs smoothly on the ADTC standard laptop profile.
 Keep it factual and specific.
 One to three pages is ideal.

 ---